This recipe produces beautifully flaky, succulent hot smoked salmon with a lovely hint of wood smoke flavor.

 - Experiment with the brining and cooking times to achieve the perfect balance of flavor and texture.
 Some have found success with brining the day before to form a better pellicle, and adjusting the cooking temperature to 180 over 225.
 A light glaze with Vietnamese caramel (Nước Màu) could also add a unique twist to the flavor.

-- Cooking Log 12/31/23: 2.59 lb steelhead trout, brined for 3 hours.
+- Cooking Log 12/31/23: 2.59 lb steelhead trout, brined for 3 hours with 3% brine.
 Let dry in fridge for 4 hours, out on countertop for 2 hours, smoked at 150 for 50 minutes, then roasted at 225 for 40 minutes.
 Pulled at 120 degrees.
 Pellicle could have been better–needed more drying time at low smoke, or earlier brine.
 Needed a tiny bit more salt.
 Also roasted whole oyster mushrooms on the side.
 Slightly over-smoked.
 Next time, smoke for 20 minutes or so, then roast in oven the rest of the way.